No results for ""

 Attributes other than the key are optional.
 There are two types of attributes: built-in attributes, which are LaunchDarkly names, and custom attributes, which you can name anything you choose.

-When you work with an SDK that supports contexts, the only built-in attributes are kind, key, name, and anonymous.
+The only built-in attributes for contexts are key, kind, name, and anonymous.

 You can define additional attributes for a context by passing in a name and value for each.
 These additional attributes let you add targeting rules for your flags based on any data that you want to send to LaunchDarkly.
 Attribute values can be any JSON type, including boolean, number, string, array, or object.
 To learn more, read Context attributes.